tensorflow/docs/site/en/api_docs/api_docs/python/tfdbg/DebugDumpDir.md

     the source (e.g., A in this case).
 So the reverse direction of the ref edge reflects the direction of information flow.
 * <b>`device_name`</b>: (`str`) name of the device.
-If there is only one device or if node_name exists on only one device, this argumnet is optional.
+If there is only one device or if node_name exists on only one device, this argument is optional.

 #### Returns:

-  (`list` of `str`) all transitive inputs to the node, as a list of node
+(`list` of `str`) all transitive inputs to the node, as a list of node names.
-    names.

 #### Raises: